Date 1 – 16/03/2020 a 26/03/2020

 Day 11 – Boa Vista

 Return home.
 Departure from Santa Elena de Uairén will be in the morning with expected arrival before 3pm in Boa Vista.
 On the way we will stop for lunch near the Brazilian border.
-We recommend booking a flight after 18h00.

 If there is no flight schedule the day before, you can fly today.

 **The itinerary available here is subject to change due to weather conditions, group performance or other situations.

 Having good mountaineering equipment is one of the key points to have a safe and enjoyable trek.

 * For payment in installments on credit card or deposit> USD1100,00